 Once your primary layer is complete, the fun can begin.
 Sprinkle your tree with smaller adorable stuffed toys, amusing trinkets, and coordinating children’s toys.
 A Valentine-inspired white teddy bear with a red satin heart looks totally precious.
 Even his brown teddy bear cousin would be irresistible with a white neck ribbon and a white rose in hand (or paw).
 Have a doll or figurine of Snoopy dressed up as Cupid?
 He fits right in!

 With this theme, you can throw out the rule book and decorate to your heart’s content.
 Hang pretty plastic teacups, kitschy lovebirds, frilly pink princesses, cookie hearts, and bright beads and baubles — there’s no way you can over decorate this explosion of cuddly cuteness.

 Going gentle and sentimental is a wonderful way to soften the impact of a striking red tree, such as the Treetopia Basics – Rose Red Tree.

-Celebrate your loving relationship with your sweetheart by adorning your tree with photos and mementos that evoke memories of your best times together.
+Celebrate your loving relationship with your sweetheart by adorning your tree with photos and mementos of your best memories together.
 Print out your favorite digital photos on high quality photo paper of various sizes.
 Get creative when displaying them on the tree by putting the photos in decorative cardboard frames, or embellishing loose photos with colorful scrapbooking stickers or accessories.
 For an endearing touch, hang together copies of your cutest baby pictures.

 Purchase or craft small heart-shaped tags, then scribble short notes of what you love most about your sweetie, as well as your hopes, promises, and dreams.
 Your partner will be tickled pink by your thoughtful words, no matter how serious, silly, or sappy they are.